loonloon/Notes/Note-TypeScript.md

       </tr>
       <tr>
          <td colspan="2">
-            You can combine singleton types, union types, type guards, and type aliases to build an advanced pattern called discriminated unions, also known as tagged unions or algebraic data types.
+            You can combine singleton types, union types, type guards, and type aliases to build an advanced pattern called <b>discriminated unions</b>, also known as <b>tagged unions</b> or <b>algebraic data types</b>.
 There are three ingredients:
             <ul>
                <li>Types that have a common, singleton type property — the discriminant.</li>
                <li>A type alias that takes the union of those types — the union.</li>